+Section 1.
 The fees for the degrees of this Lodge shall be an amount not less than prescribed in Article 307 of the Constitution and Laws and set by this Lodge from time to time.
-In addition to the regular fees collected by the Lodge a contribution, the amount as specified in Article 163 of the Constitution and Laws, to the Masonic Home and School of Texas shall be collected from each applicant for the Master Mason’s Degree.
+In addition to the regular fees collected by the Lodge, a contribution to the Texas Masonic Charities Foundation shall be collected from each applicant for the Master Mason’s Degree.
 (Art.
 307 and 163-5)

-In addition to the regular fee for Initiation a donation, the amount as specified in Article 163 of the Constitution and Laws, to the George Washington Masonic National Memorial shall be collected from each applicant for the Entered Apprentice Degree.
+Section 2.
+In addition to the regular fee for Initiation, a $5.00 donation to the George Washington Masonic Memorial shall be collected from each applicant for the Entered Apprentice Degree.